Used Hyundai Kona cars for sale

 Is a second hand Hyundai Kona a good car?

 That said, its boot space is beaten by the similarly-priced, but bigger, Citroen C5 Aircross and the Citroen is the comfier car to drive too.
-It’s not that the Kona rides rock-hard, like a Porsche 911 GT3, but it’s quite firm and fidgety, as if Hyundai’s engineers set the suspension too stiff so as to control the weight of the hybrid engine’s battery.
+It’s not that the Kona rides like a race car, but it’s quite firm and fidgety, as if Hyundai’s engineers set the suspension too stiff so as to control the weight of the hybrid engine’s battery.

 On the upside, that makes it a bit more entertaining in corners than you might expect, but actually the Kona’s best performance comes on the motorway, where it’s a smooth and refined long-distance cruiser.